Skip to main content

 If you are adding multiple commands to your CLI plug-in, consider moving the code that creates a session into a base handler class that can be shared across multiple commands.
 See the sample plugin code for an example of how this can be done.

-To create a unique plug-in: Refer to file names specific to your project.
+Refer to file names specific to your project.
 Your code likely follows the same structure, but command name, handler, definition, and other information would differ.

 Trying your command